linroger/Wealth-of-Nations/Credit Markets/Credit Market PSETS/Credit Market Homework 1.md

 ## a.
 Load and explore treasury market prices and yields

 Load the `bond_market_prices_eod` Excel file into a dataframe.
-It provides market data for US treasuries and corporate bonds as of 2024-04-01.
+It provides market data for US treasuries and [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]] as of 2024-04-01.

 Merge the treasuries symbology dataframe with the market data and add the following columns: